 How we work, a step by step process

-A. Survey information – often engaging a local surveyor to do a topographic survey to include house footprint, boundaries, levels, trees etc
+1. Survey information – often engaging a local surveyor to do a topographic survey to include house footprint, boundaries, levels, trees etc.

-B. Outline Design – Sketch for discussion followed by a presentation plan to show the agreed layout, including hard surfaces, walls, features, areas of lawn, planting and levels.
+3. Outline Design – An agreed CAD-drawn Outline design plan, or ‘General Arrangement’ plan with brief description of materials to show the agreed layout, including hard surfaces, walls, features, areas of lawn, planting and levels.

-There will be a fixed fee for stages A and B with stages C to E to follow once a layout plan has been agreed.
+There will be a fixed fee for stages 2 and 3 with stages 4 and 5 to follow once the Outline Design has been agreed.

 Once the contractor has been chosen, Joe is able to use his construction experience to effectively manage and oversee the implementation of the design.
 This can include regular visits and assessment, administration of contracts and signing off of completed work.